-The Leibniz Association connects 88 independent research institutions that range in focus from the natural, engineering and environmental sciences via economics, spatial and social sciences to the humanities.
-Leibniz institutes address issues of social, economic and ecological relevance.
+The Leibniz Association connects 95 independent research institutions that range in focus from the natural, engineering and environmental sciences via economics, spatial and social sciences to the humanities.
+Leibniz Institutes address issues of social, economic and ecological relevance.
 They conduct knowledge-driven and applied basic research, maintain scientific infrastructure and provide research-based services.

 The Leibniz Association identifies focus areas for knowledge transfer to policy-makers, academia, business and the public.
 Leibniz institutions collaborate intensively with universities – in the form of “Leibniz ScienceCampi” (thematic partnerships between university and non-university research institutes), for example – as well as with industry and other partners at home and abroad.

 They are subject to an independent evaluation procedure that is unparalleled in its transparency.
-Due to the importance of the institutions for the country as a whole, they are funded jointly by the Federation and the Länder, employing some 18,500 individuals, including 9,300 researchers.
-The entire budget of all the institutes is approximately 1.7 billion EUR.
+Due to the importance of the institutions for the country as a whole, they are funded jointly by the Federation and the Länder, employing some 20,000 individuals, including 10,000 researchers.
+The entire budget of all the institutes is approximately 1.9 billion Euros.